wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-administer-use-powershell.md

 	# List the keys for a Storage account
 	Get-AzureStorageAccountKey -ResourceGroupName <AzureResourceGroupName> -name $storageAccountName <AzureStorageAccountName>

-For details on getting the information by using the <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->, see the "View, copy, and regenerate storage access keys" section of [Create, manage, or delete a storage account](/documentation/articles/storage-create-storage-account).
+For details on getting the information by using the preview portal, see the "View, copy, and regenerate storage access keys" section of [Create, manage, or delete a storage account](/documentation/articles/storage-create-storage-account).

 **To create an Azure storage container**